 After dealing with and resolving a customer’s complaint, move on and forget all the emotions that you’ve gone through but don’t forget the lessons learned.

-A customer complaint, most of the time, is a great opportunity to learn and to be better in online selling.
+A customer complaint, most of the time, is a great opportunity to learn and to be better at online selling.

 Bonus Tip: Under-Promise and Over-Deliver